 Serve immediately.
-Great with some freshly grated Parmesan cheese over on top.
+Great with some freshly grated Parmesan cheese on top.

-NOTE: You want a large enough baking dish that will allow for things to be spread out in a pretty even layer.
+NOTE: You want a large enough baking dish that will allow for things to be spread out in an even layer.
 If the ingredients are piled too much on top of each other, everything will mostly just steam and not roast properly.
-I used a large baking dish (mine was 38 x 25 x 4 Pyrex), but transferred everything over to a small dish for the purpose of taking the photo.